dsslater/Twitter_Bot/README.md

 # Twitter_Bot
-A twitter bot projects written in python to mash together two headline
+A twitter bot project written in python to mash together two headline